 What is Ozempic?

-Ozempic (semaglutide) is an injectable drug that is FDA-approved for use in type 2 diabetes, but not for use in weight loss.
-If you’ve been prescribed Ozempic for weight loss and don’t have diabetes, this is considered off-label use.
+Ozempic (semaglutide) is an injectable drug (typically, you’d be given weekly injections) that is FDA-approved for diabetes treatment and management in adults.
+However, it’s not yet FDA-approved for weight loss.
+So, if you've been prescribed Ozempic for weight loss outside of diabetes care, it’s considered off-label use.

 What is Wegovy?

-Wegovy is also a semaglutide injection, though typically a higher-dose version (compared to Ozempic) and approved by the FDA for use in weight loss.
-Even though semaglutide is the active drug in both cases, Wegovy is not approved to treat diabetes.
+Wegovy is also a semaglutide injection, though typically a higher-dose version (compared to Ozempic).
+The FDA has approved this one for weight loss (you should see the drug label for weight loss management on the packaging).
+Even though semaglutide is the active drug in both cases, Wegovy is not approved to treat patients with type 2 diabetes.

-This is because Ozempic drug trials were focused on how this drug impacted blood sugar, while Wegovy drug trials were focused on how this drug impacted weight.
-However, due to recent shortages with Wegovy access, many people who are interested in using this drug for weight loss have turned to Ozempic.
+This is simply because Ozempic drug trials focused on how it impacted blood sugar (like metformin does), while Wegovy drug trials focused on how it impacted weight.
+However, due to recent shortages of Wegovy access, many people who are interested in using this drug for weight loss have turned to Ozempic.

-Wegovy is available at a higher dosage than Ozempic, and it has been more common for people to report side effects with Wegovy in clinical trials.
+Wegovy is available at a higher dosage than Ozempic, and in clinical trials, it has been more common for people to report side effects while using it.

 Is Ozempic Good for Weight Loss?

-Whether you’re looking to lose those few stubborn pounds and tone your body or tackle a bigger weight loss goal, there are many reasons you might be feeling stuck on your weight loss journey
+Whether you're looking to lose those few stubborn pounds and tone your body or tackle a bigger weight loss goal, there are many reasons you may feel stuck on your weight loss journey.

 Obesity rates have almost tripled since 1975, which researchers say is due to a combination of factors, including: